almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 interviewee told the first interviewer one answer and gave the second one a different answer.
 That along with a couple of other sketchy details got him disqualified from moving on to the next round of interviews.

+### Ask questions

+At the end of interview, the interviewer usually ask the interviewee if s/he has any questions.
+This is the time to further demonstrate that you are really interested in the job.
+Some questions that you can ask are

+* What is your (the interviewer) typical day like?
+* What is the company culture like?
+* What opportunities are there for training or for me to advance my skills?
+* What are the work hours like?
+Any on-call duties
+*

+## After

+### Continue the job search

+While you have completed the job interview and believed that the interview went well, continue searching and applying for jobs.
+Often I see people do interviews and stop looking for jobs because they got an interview.
+Then months go by, they don't hear anything or they get a rejection letter and then have to pick back up where they left off in their search.
+By the time they've picked back up, they market may have changed some and thus the old strategy no longer works.